Online horse betting may seem intimidating, but with some guidance, it can actually be quite simple and fun.

-Horse betting may seem intimidating, with so many types of wagers, but in this piece, we will discuss how to bet on horses, which will give you the confidence to place a horse racing bet online or at your local horse racing track.
-You can place horse racing bets online at TVG and Derby Jackpot.
+With so many types of wagers, but in this piece, we will discuss how to bet on horses, which will give you the confidence to place a horse racing bet online or at your local horse racing track.
+You can place horse racing bets online at TVG.

 Let’s first start with how the wagering system works for horse racing.

 The wagering system for horse racing is unlike most other forms of gambling that many are familiar with.
 Wagering on horses is done through a parimutuel system which means ‘wagering amongst ourselves’.
 Unlike casinos where the players are wagering against the house and the mathematically built-in advantage, wagering on horse racing is done so by essentially betting against everyone else making the same wager in that particular race, on a large scale.

 The track simply holds all the bets and issues tickets to its participants with their bet.
 Once the race is run and declared official, the track pays the winners.
 The track makes money due to the fact that for each bet made, a certain percentage is taken out by the track to cover overhead, expenses and other operating costs.